HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="logic-and-accuracy-testing"></a>logic and accuracy testing
 Equipment and system readiness [tests](#test) whose purpose is to detect malfunctioning [devices](#device) and improper election-specific setup before the equipment or systems are used in an [election](#election).
-[Election](#election) personnel conduct L&A tests prior to the start of an election as part of the process of setting up the system and the devices for an election according to jurisdiction practices and conforming to any state laws.
+[Election officials](#election-official) conduct L&A tests prior to the start of an election as part of the process of setting up the system and the devices for an election according to jurisdiction practices and conforming to any state laws.

 \#vvsg
 ## <a name="logic-defect"></a>logic defect